MetanoKid/coding-scars/_drafts/memory-manager-2.md

 I'm sure you have noticed something wrong already, but let's understand it step by step and address the problems later.

 First of all, we get a pointer to the start of the memory we're managing into `chunkAddress`.
 We get another pointer to it into `chunk` but this time we interpret it as a `cMemoryChunk`.
-This way we can reference its members and treat that slice of the memory as a fully-fledged chunk.
+This way we can reference its members and treat that slice of the memory as a fully-fledged `cMemoryChunk` instance.

 What's the total size of the user-requested memory, then?
 For each memory request we need to create a _header_, so we'll be using `sizeof(cMemoryChunk) + bytes`.
 That's what we subtract from `m_freeBytesCount`, so we can keep track of the remaining free memory.

 Do you remember the `AA:AA:AA:AA` bytes we had in the previous dump?
-These are the trashing options we defined:
+Checking back the previous entry in the series we defined these trashing options:

 {% highlight c++ %}
 #define MemoryManagerTrashingOptions \